topitbopit/rblx/ui-stuff/jeff_2_docs.md

 `none`

 ## Trim
 Trim objects are useful for organization.
 Kinda like sections, trims are the detail line underneath menu titles.
+They're extremely simple and were added just for a single gui.

 #### Creation:
 ```lua